TomHOldershaw/Project-2-Group-1/README.md

 3. Population numbers: https://www.kaggle.com/eng0mohamed0nabil/population-by-country-2020

 ### Data transformation
-More details are given below.
+More details are given in the project report.
 Data was cleaned and merged to produce a single table consisting of the following columns:
 1. Country name
 2. Population
 3. GDP per capita